 Manifestations and diagnosis of the disease

-The detection of the virus is carried out using a number of examinations:
+Detection of the virus is carried out using a number of examinations:

 Conservative drug therapy

-To cure the human papillomavirus, a woman will have to undergo a course of combination therapy, which includes:
+To cure human papillomavirus, a woman will have to undergo a course of combination therapy, which includes:

 • taking immunomodulatory and antiviral drugs aimed at increasing the body’s natural defenses and suppressing the vital activity of the pathogen;